chrivand/Firepower_O365_Feed_Parser/README.md

 pip install -r requirements.txt
 ```

-9. After this is complete you need to execute the script (make sure you are in the same directory as the cloned files live):
+9. After this is complete you need to execute the script (make sure you are in the same directory as the cloned files live).
+When you execute the Python script, you will be prompted for information if you did not fill this in step 1.

 ```
 python3.6 O365WebServiceParser.py